thomaskeggin/gen3sis_sandbox/input/readme.md

 This directory contains the model inputs:

 - **landscape.rds**: this is a list of xy data frames containing the environmental variables for each time step.
-- **distance_full**: the geographic distances between each habitable cell - computed from the landscape (seascape) object.
+- **distances_full**: the geographic distances between each habitable cell - computed from the landscape (seascape) object.